 PMS Symptoms vs. Pregnancy Symptoms

-You may have recognized some of the early signs of pregnancy seem very closely related to PMS–and you’re not wrong.
+You may have recognized that some of the early signs of pregnancy seem very closely related to PMS–and you’re not wrong.
 The overlap between symptoms can be confusing and stir up a whirlwind of emotions.8 To help you decide which symptoms correspond with which result, we’ve created a brief table to offer some guidance: